shivanggarg1998/clgapp/README.md

 $cd ..<br>
 $npm run dev<br>

-and the web app will automatically open at localhost:3000
+and the web app will automatically open at localhost:3000<br>

+login using username : admin<br>
+            password : admin<br>

+you can create your account too!!